podopie/podopie.github.com/_posts/2013-04-29-data_hacking_and_coffee.md

 Preparation
 -----------
 We built a small front end web app using Meteor to store tastings data in MongoDB.
-We then made a lot of coffee over the course of two mornings finishing roughly 36oz of our 48oz of beans, and about 80 data samples in total).
-Given our Stumptown preferences at the office, we trialed four beans:
+Over the course of two mornings, we grinded and brewed roughly 36oz of our 48oz of beans, about 80 data samples in total.
+Given our Stumptown preferences at the office, we trialed four of their beans:

 * Hair Bender (blend)
 * Holler Mountain (blend)